marcel-dancak/bass-app/README.md

 ![Playlist Mode](docs/playlist.png)

-It is highly recommended to use Webkit-based browser.
+It is highly recommended to use Blink/Webkit based browser.
 Application may not work properly in other browsers.

 **List of supported browsers:**